tantdktmt/EasyManga/README.md

 # EasyManga
-Read favorite comics online, unlimited downloads to enjoy offline.
+Enjoy your favorite comics online with unlimited downloads for seamless offline reading.
 <br/>

-<h2>Description </h2>This is an application run on Android phones and tablets, allow reading manga online.
-Beside, users can download to read offline when there is no internet.
+<h2>Description </h2> An Android app for phones and tablets that lets you read manga online and download chapters to enjoy offline anytime.

-<h2>Project architecture</h2> This project is built on Kotlin MVVM pattern with Android Architecture Component (ViewModel, LiveData), Data Binding, Android Navigation Component,
-RxJava/RxAndroid, Dagger, Retrofit, Glide, Jsoup
+<h2>Project architecture</h2> The project is structured using the Kotlin MVVM pattern, leveraging Android Architecture Components such as ViewModel, LiveData, and Data Binding.
+It integrates Android Navigation Component for seamless screen transitions, with RxJava/RxAndroid for reactive programming, Dagger for dependency injection, Retrofit for network operations, Glide for image loading, and Jsoup for parsing HTML.

 ### License
 ```